Procrastination Statistics and Facts 2024: Shocking Truths

 The best way to do it?

-Start using focusing apps like Freedom or Rescuetime to increase your focus and productivity.
+Start using focusing apps like Freedom or Rescuetime to increase your focus and productivity, by mastering time boxing and improving concentration.

 You can’t just say, ” I don’t want to spend time online procrastinating.”